danpeirce/photogate-box-ssd1306term/README.md

 4. Gate
 5. Picket Fence 1

 When the timer box is powered up window 1 of the display will cycle displaying possible mode selections in a repeating sequence.
 The **Mode Cycle/Reset** button will advance the displayed mode.
 The **mode select** button allows one to select the mode.

-**significant changes to the way this cycles will be made in a new branch**

 ### Stopwatch mode

 When the Stopwatch mode is selected the **mode select** button becomes the Start/Stop button.
-During timing window 2 of the display shows **- - -**.
+During timing window 2 of the display shows a running approximation of elapsed time..
-When timing is stopped the time will be displayed in window 2.
+When timing is stopped the actual elapsed time will be displayed in window 2.
 Time is reset automatically if/when the Start/Stop button is pressed again.
-The Mode Reset button will restart the timer with window 1 cycling the available modes.
+The Mode Reset button will restart the timer so that a new mode can be selected.

 ![](image/stopwatch1.jpg)

 ### Pulse mode

-There are two varients of this mode.
+There are two variants of this mode.

 1. **PulseS** The Photogate mode will time the duration between falling edges on the photogate1 input.
 If new edges are detected the old time will be overwritten.
 Reset button